Did you know that you can create a successful online course with WordPress?

-Luckily, Bluehost, an officially recommended WordPress hosting provider, has agreed to offer our users a free domain name, free SSL certificate, and a 60% discount on web hosting.
+Luckily, Bluehost, an officially recommended WordPress hosting provider, has agreed to offer our users a free domain name, a free SSL certificate, and a 73% discount on web hosting.
 Basically, you can get started for $2.75 per month.

-Now that your WordPress website is ready, the next step is to install and setup a Learning Management System add-on.
-This will allow you to create your online course and add it to your website.
+Now that your WordPress website is ready, installing and setting up a Learning Management System addon is next.
+This will allow you to create and add your online course to your website.

-Upon activation, you need to visit MemberPress » Settings page to enter your license key.
-You can find this information under your account on the MemberPress website.
+Upon activation, you need to visit the MemberPress » Settings page to enter your license key.
+You can find this information in your account on the MemberPress website.

-Once you have entered the information, click on the ‘Activate License Key’ button to store your settings.
+Once you have entered the information, click the ‘Activate License Key’ button to store your settings.

-Next, you need to switch to the ‘Payments’ tab and click on the (+) add button to set up a payment gateway.
-MemberPress supports PayPal and Stripe (Authorize.net support included in Pro and Plus plans).
+Next, you need to switch to the ‘Payments’ tab and click the ‘+’ add button to set up a payment gateway.
+MemberPress supports PayPal and Stripe (Authorize.net support is included in the Pro and Plus plans).

 Don’t forget to click on the ‘Update Options’ button to save your payment settings.

-First, you need to visit MemberPress » Courses page where you’ll see a button to install and activate the courses addon.
+First, you need to visit the MemberPress » Courses page, where you’ll see a button to install and activate the courses addon.